dragoncoder047/blog/markdown/0063_what_s_in_a_game.md

 ## Yet

 If there's anything I've gained from this experience, it's a healthy respect for other indie game developers (and ones at big established studios, too).
 Games are art, with a little bit of programming thrown in, and not the other way around.
-I probably should have realized this earlier on, but my na&iuml;ve enthusiasm for the game I came up with largely blinded me to the level of creativity I will need to develop in order to get *Debugger* across the finish line.
+I probably should have realized this earlier on, but my na&iuml;ve enthusiasm for the game mechanic I came up with largely blinded me to the level of creativity I need to develop in order to get *Debugger* across the finish line.

 I may still not appreciate it fully, but I now have a healthier understanding of what it takes to make a game, and what it takes to finish a game as well.
 Here's hoping that with this new knowledge, I will be able to push myself to make *Debugger* a great game.